dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Crafting Framework Recipe

 Now if you hover over `recipe`, you can see a recipe can hold tons of information.

 But this is a simple mod.
 We only need to specify: id, the recipe identifier; craftableId, the id of the bandage; description; materials, what you need to craft this bandage.
-You need to give a list of material requirement here.
+You need to give a list of material requirements here.

-You can enter ashfall material id or any object id.
-A list of ashfall material can be found in table `this.materials` in `mer\ashfall\bushcrafting\config.lua`.
+You can enter Ashfall material id or any object id.
+A list of Ashfall materials can be found in the table `this.materials` in `mer\ashfall\bushcrafting\config.lua`.
 The idea is that if you have one of any kind of fabric, you can craft a bandage.

 Next, skillRequirements, a list of skill requirement data.
 So we want the character to have at least novice level of bushcrafting to be able to craft a bandage.
-We imported ashfall, now we can access the data from ashfall. `skillRequirements = { ashfall.bushcrafting.survivalTiers.novice },`
+We imported Ashfall so now we can access the data. `skillRequirements = { ashfall.bushcrafting.survivalTiers.novice },`

-Next, soundType, you can either specify soundType or soundId or soundPath or nothing and use the default sound.
-A list of soundType can be found in table `constructionSounds` in `CraftingFramework\components\Craftables.lua`.
+Next, soundType, you can specify soundType, soundId, soundPath, or nothing (to use the default sound).
+A list of soundTypes can be found in the table `constructionSounds` in `CraftingFramework\components\Craftables.lua`.
 We're gonna use the "fabric" soundType.

 Category can be anything you like but we're going to use one of the Ashfall categories "Other".
-A list of Ashfall categories can be found in table `this.categories` in `mer\ashfall\bushcrafting\config.lua`.
+A list of Ashfall categories can be found in the table `this.categories` in `mer\ashfall\bushcrafting\config.lua`.

 ```Lua
 local recipe = {